 plus more for the "brine" and garnishing the bread

-To Make The Focaccia Dough: In a small bowl, stir together the 1 1/2 teaspoons of yeast and 1/2 cup of the water and let sit until bubbly, about 5 minutes.
-Meanwhile, combine the 1 pound of flour, the remaining 1 cup of water, and the 1 1/2 teaspoons of sugar in the bowl of a stand mixer fitted with the paddle.
+To Make The Focaccia Dough: In a small bowl, stir together the 1 1/2 teaspoons of yeast and 1/2 cup of the warm water and let sit until bubbly, about 5 minutes.
+Meanwhile, combine the 1 pound of flour, the remaining 1 cup of warm water, and the 1 1/2 teaspoons of sugar in the bowl of a stand mixer fitted with the dough hook.
 Mix on low speed until a shaggy dough forms, stopping a few times to scrape down the inside of the bowl to incorporate any dry flour.

 To help you confirm how much the dough has risen, put a piece of tape on the outside of the bowl at the approximate height of the dough at the start of the rise.
 Once it has risen to about twice, that you can start to form the focaccia.